Dragonfly species in Monmouthshire: Southern Migrant Hawker

 Details of the 2023 individuals, with photos, can be found here.

 Southern Migrant Hawker is widely distributed across much of Europe, reaching the north coast of France and the low countries, from where it has begun colonising southeastern England, and is now well-established in parts of Essex and Kent.
-It has been recorded widely elsewhere across southern England and now that it has reached us four times, further records are likely to follow.
+It has been recorded widely elsewhere across southern England and now that it has reached us multiple times, further records are likely to follow.